tomkim825/Project2/README.md

 # Anotoki

 ## Description
 Anotoki is a website application made to record and archive oral history.
-The application allows users to tell their story from a historical event in time from their perspective.
+The application allows users to tell their story from a historical point in time from their perspective.
 For researchers and scholars, it will give them a resource to pull experiences from those who have lived them by providing perspectives to use as anecdotal evidence for their research.

 ## Sceenshot
 ![Screenshot of App](http:TA0RJUCP9-FB5LP1CDD/testingphase.gif)